-- Monitor pollen forecasts daily and stay indoors wherever possible when the count is high (generally on warmer, dry days).
+- Monitor pollen forecasts daily and stay indoors where possible when pollen counts are often at their highest between dusk and dawn. (generally, on warmer, dry days).
 Rain washes pollen from the air so counts should be lower on cooler, wet days.
 Although do beware of thunderstorms when pollen counts are high. - Limit time spent in rural areas.
-Sea breezes blow pollen inland, so escape to the coast instead. - On high pollen days, shower and wash your hair after arriving home and change your clothing (as pollen is virtually indestructible unless wet, so will stay on hair, body and clothing). - Keep windows closed when indoors.
-This is most important in the early mornings, when pollen is being released, and in the evening when the
+Sea breezes blow pollen inland, so escape to the coast instead. - On high pollen days, shower and wash your hair after arriving home and change your clothing (as pollen is virtually indestructible unless wet, so will stay on hair, body and clothing). - 4.
+Keep windows closed when indoors.
+This is most important in the early mornings, when pollen is being released, and in the evening when the air cools and pollens that have been carried up into the air begin to fall to ground level again.

-- air cools and pollens that have been carried up into the air begin to fall to ground level again. - Pollen counts tend to be high along roads with grass verges (dualcarriageways, motorways).
+- Visit us at: www.allergyuk.org or call our Helpline: 01322 619 898 - 5.
+Pollen counts tend to be high along roads with grass verges (dual-carriageways, motorways).
 If you have allergic symptoms whenever inside a motor vehicle, a good pollen filter should help.
 In the home you can choose an air filter that is proven to trap even small particles (see the Allergy UK website for lists of air filters that may help). - Avoid mowing lawns or raking leaves yourself.
-If you must perform these tasks, use a filtration face mask (see Allergy UK's products website) and wear wrap around sunglasses.
+If you must perform these tasks, use a filtration face mask (see Allergy UK's products website) and wear wraparound sunglasses.
 Ideally if you are grass pollen allergic, delegate this task to someone who is not. - Wear wraparound sunglasses when outdoors to keep pollen allergens out of your eyes.
-A hat with a peak or large brim can help keep pollens from your eyes and face. - Avoid drying clothes etc outside when pollen counts are high. - Keep car windows closed and the air intake on 'recirculate' when driving.
-Choose a car that is fitted with an effective pollen filter, or get an in-car air filter. - Pet's specifically dogs and cats can carry pollen on their fur/hair which can be transferred after petting/stroking them.
+A hat with a peak or large brim can help keep pollens from your eyes and face. - 8.
+Avoid drying clothes etc outside when pollen counts are high. - Keep car windows closed and the air intake on 'recirculate' when driving.
+Choose a car that is fitted with an effective pollen filter or get an in-car air filter. - 10.
+Pet's specifically dogs and cats can carry pollen on their fur/hair which can be transferred after petting/stroking them.
 Wipe pets' coats with a damp microfibre cloth to remove pollens when they have been out.